Internship and work placement programmes

 Voluntary Curatorial Internships for Post Graduate Students

-The National Portrait Gallery appoints Interns in its Curatorial department to provide collections related assistance.
-These posts involve working directly with specific curators and require a demonstrable interest in the chosen period or area of research.
+The National Portrait Gallery occasionally appoints Interns in its Curatorial department to provide collections related assistance.
+These posts involve working directly with specific curators and require an academic background or otherwise proven interest in the chosen period or area of research.

 Internships provide valuable experience in a national collection and some training using the Heinz Archive and Library will be provided.
-Additionally there will be the opportunity to attend a Gallery induction day to learn more about the range of the Gallery's work and it is hoped to arrange a further curatorial training session.
-The posts are normally for a six-month period working one-day per week.
-The role is unpaid, but travel expenses within London are available.
-Posts are advertised on the Gallery website twice a year, usually in May and October, and applicants will be invited to attend an interview.
+Additionally there will be the opportunity to attend a Gallery induction day to learn more about the range of the Gallery's work and to participate in the Department’s monthly curatorial training sessions..
+The posts are normally for a six-month period working one-day per week. (?)
+Posts are advertised on the Gallery and applicants will be invited to attend an interview.